turbokazax/iris_project/README.md

-# Implementation of a perceptron* learning algorithm using NumPy to analyze the Iris Dataset
+# Implementation of a perceptron learning algorithm using NumPy to analyze the Iris Dataset

-Perceptron - "basic" Rosenblatt's perceptron model based on McCulloh-Pitts neuron model
+Perceptron - "basic" Rosenblatt's perceptron model based on McCulloh-Pitts neuron model.